richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

   **Unit** | Select "Pound per square inch"
   **Display unit** | Enter "PSI"

-_Note: These values are derived from what I found from an internet search re: "industrial pump"... you are likely to have more meaningful values {i.e., values applicable to your use case and device}_
+_Note: These values are derived from internet search results re: "industrial pump"... your values will, of course, match your device and use case_

 * Click **Save**